What is Formaldehyde Allergy?

 Is There a Cure for This Allergy?

-No, there is no cure for formaldehyde allergy.
+No, there is no cure.
 However, there are some treatment that help treat the root cause of the allergy in the first place.
 The same can be said for all allergies.
 If you provide essential nutrition that you are lacking in to your body, your allergy symptoms should dramatically improve like mine have.
 Consider sulfur as your first potential mineral deficiency.

 Does this Allergy cause Hives?